aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 8. click on Actions, select Delete
 9. click on Yes, Delete
 10. In the AWS Management Console, on the Services menu, click CloudTrail
-11. Open the trail that you created in this lab
+11. Open the trail that you created in this module
 12. In top right, next to Logging, click on "On/Off" switch
 13. Click Continue in the popup window
 14. Click on the "trashcan" icon to delete the trail